Voakie/sbad/README.md

 ### Docker

+Copy `docker-compose.example.yml` to `docker-compose.yml` and adjust the environment variables as needed.
+Then simply run:

     docker compose up

-Make sure to adjust the `docker-compose.yml` for your specific setup